zobzn/daily-interview-pro/2019-09-12/readme.md

+Hi, here's your problem today.
+This problem was recently asked by Uber:

 Imagine you are building a compiler.
 Before running any code, the compiler must check that the parentheses in the program are balanced.
 Every opening bracket must have a corresponding closing bracket.
 We can approximate this using strings.